 Ankylosing spondylitis (AS) is a chronic autoimmune disease that primarily affects the spinal joints, but large joints, such as the hips and shoulders, can also be involved.

-Inflammation, resulting from the immune system attacking the body, causes fusing of joints in sections of the spine, which often leads to pain, swelling, and stiffness.
+Inflammation, resulting from the immune system activity, causes joint fusing in sections of the spine, which often leads to pain, swelling, and stiffness.

-The Food and Drug Administration (FDA) in 1988 to treat rheumatoid arthritis.
+The Food and Drug Administration (FDA) approved the first biologic in 1988 to treat rheumatoid arthritis.
 Since then, several other biologics have been developed.